riconaranjo/COMP-2402/Final Review.md

 3. Show the search path for a value x in the tree and a value x' not in the tree

+    ...

 4. Insert some value x' into the tree

+    Like finding but simply add at point search would fail.

 5. Delete some value x from your tree (try this for external nodes, internal nodes with 1 child, and internal nodes with two children).

+    **External node:**

+    Easy, delete node...

+    **Internal node:**

+    One child: move child up one, done...

+    Two children: Find closest value greater than deleted node value.
+Replace deleted node with this one.

 ## 7: Treaps

-1. Choose a permutation of the values 0,...15.
+1. Choose a permutation of the values 0...15.
 Draw the binary search tree that results from inserting the elements of your permutation in order.
 Are there other permutations that could have given the same search tree?

+    ...

+    And yes, there are many [probablistically]

 2. Explain the relationship between quicksort and random binary search trees.

+    By building a RBST with the pivot value at the node, quick sort is implemented, since every value is compared to this pivot.

+    Given quicksort input of size n, the recursion tree is a RBST.

 3. Define the heap property for how priorities are used to make a binary tree into a Treap.

+    The heap property states that a child's key will be more extreme than it's parent's key.
+This is used to organize a binary tree into a heap by adding a 'priority' key to each node.
+This is done to bound the height of the tree, as the keys are randomly generated.

-4. Pick some random numbers p0, ..., p15, and draw the treap that contains 0,...,15 where pi gives the priority for number i
+4. Pick some random numbers p_0...p_15, and draw the treap that contains 0...15 where p_i gives the priority for number i.

+    ...

 5. Explain the relationship between random binary search trees and Treaps.

+    Since the keys are unique and randomly generated, a Treap can be thought of as following both the heap property and binary search tree properties.

+    Or, a Treap can be thought of as a RBST with nodes insterted by increasing priority.

 6. Explain the relationship between insertion and deletion in a Treap.

+    When values are added or removed, the tree may have to move nodes around to maintain heap property [heapify].

 ## 8: Scapegoat Trees

-Recall that a scapegoat node is a node v = u.parent where 2•size(u) > 3•size(u.parent).
+Recall that a scapegoat node is where 3•size(u) > 2•size(u.parent).

+    They have a deterministic height [this is what triggers rebuild, when height is exceeded]

 1. In a scapegoat tree, is size(u) < size(u.parent) for every non-root node u?

+    Yes, since any subtree of u, must be a subtree of the parent node.

 2. Draw an example of a tree that looks surprisingly unbalanced but is still a valid scapegoat tree.

+    ...

+    - Assume a value for limiting parameter q (q = n = 10)
+    - Then the height can be up to log_{3/2}(q)
+        - log_{3/2}(10) is about 5.6, so can draw tree with up to 5 height

-3. Exaplain why, in a scapegoat tree, we keep two separate counters n and q that both -sort of- keep track of the number of nodes?
+3. Explain why, in a scapegoat tree, we keep two separate counters n and q that both -sort of- keep track of the number of nodes?

+    n is the number of elements in the list

+    q is a counter, used to maintain the upper-bound on the number of nodes

+    They are used to bound the height, by checking if by adding / removing a node does not maintain a height ≤ log_{3/2}(q).

+    q is initially the value of n, and incremented with each added node, and decremented with each removed node.

-4. If v is a scapegoat node (for example, because 3*size(v.left) > 2*size(v)) then explain how many operations (insertion/deletions) have affected v's subtree since the last time the subtree containing v was rebuilt.
+4. If v is a scapegoat node (for example, because 3•size(v.left) > 2•size(v)) then explain how many operations (insertion/deletions) have affected v's subtree since the last time the subtree containing v was rebuilt.

+    at least 1/3•size(v) calls to add() / remove().

 ## 9: 2-4 and Red-Black Trees